puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

     - To sync the changes in the browser router (i.e. host container app `Link`s that change the browser router state, and consequently `window.location`) with the remote app memory router state (workshops app in this case), we return `onParentNavigate` function from `mount()`.
         - We set `onParentNavigate` to be called on route state changes using an effect that is triggered on pathname changes (note that we could also trigger on `search` changes but we do not have such a requirement in this app - __this is left for your exploration__).
 - We set up using data router approach of React Router v6 / v7 In workshops app's `src/bootstrap.js`.
 The data router requires us to define `Layout.js` file for app-wide layout.
 Here we do not have a common layout for WorkshopsList and WorkshopDetails pages, hence the layout simply renders an `Outlet`.
 In workshops app add `src/Layout.js`.
+- We also make sure to pass `unmount()` function back after mounting.
+This is needed for React to do the necessary cleanup when the workshops app is unmounted on navigating away from it in the shell container app.
 ```jsx
 // Layout.jsx
 import { Link, Outlet } from 'react-router-dom';